 I divide things into three (actually four) categories; Smart Services, Smart Devices, Smart Objects and Smart People.
 The last category came from a recent showcase at Oregon State University where a couple of of the presenters insisted that we should not forget that people are often a key part of an IoT system.
 Not all of these categories need to be represented in any particular network but its rare to see a network that doesn’t at least include either smart services or smart devices.
 Note that the qualifier “Smart” is only used to mean “able to participate in a network of things”.
 There’s no requirement that any node in a system be any smarter than it needs to be in order to manage its state (if its state can change) and to communicate with other nodes.

 In order to participate in a network of things, the nodes in the network need to communicate with each other.
-I’ve identified three categories of communication mechanisms2; Datacomm and APIs, Tagging and Marking, and User Interfaces.
+I’ve identified three categories of communication mechanisms[2.
+But I haven’t come up with any pithy names for them yet.]; Datacomm and APIs, Tagging and Marking, and User Interfaces.
 Datacomm and APIs enable Smart Services and Smart Devices to communicate with each other, Tags and Marks enable Smart Devices and Smart Objects to communicate with each other and User Interfaces enable Smart People to participate in these networks.

 Here is a collection of slightly more detailed descriptions of each of these categories: